alustig3/zoom-controller/README.md

 ## Turning on
 Press and hold the **VOLUME** knob to turn on.
 You can let go of the knob as soon as you see it light up red.
-The knob will "breathe" red light while it is trying to connect.
+The knob will "breathe" red light while it is trying to connect to Bluetooth.
 Once connected, the knob will turn green.

 The controller will automatically turn off after 20 seconds attempting and failing to connect.

 ## Connecting to Bluetooth
 If it is the first time using Zoom Controller, you will need to add it your computer's list of Bluetooth devices.
 Once added, the Zoom Controller will automatically connect when turned on and within range of your computer.
 ### Mac
-- Open to System Prefrences -> Bluetooth
+- Open System Preferences -> Bluetooth
 - [Turn on](#turning-on) Zoom Controller
 - When it appears in your list of Bluetooth devices, click connect.
 Once connected, the light will turn green, and you're good to go!
 - There may be a "Keyboard Setup Assistant" window that pops up asking you to press a key to identify your keyboard.
 You can ignore this and just close the window.